Heyimlulu/Heyimlulu/README.md

 # 🔭 I’m currently working on

-- **RacoonBot 2.0**, a multifunction and fun bot using the discordjs API
+- **Iro-Chan**, a multifunctional discord bot made using the DiscordJS API and Discord Akairo Framework
 - **InsuranceProject**, an automobile insurance management application using the Spring Boot, Maven and Bootstrap frameworks

+# ⭐ My projects

+- [RacoonBot](https://top.gg/bot/734426328002068481), a multifunction and fun bot using the discordjs API

 # 🔧 Technologies & Tools